The following must be installed before installation of the Policy Server can begin:

 build

-: Parses the Policy Server code and checks for syntactical or stylistic errors.start-pg-staging
+: Parses the Policy Server code and checks for syntactical or stylistic errors.test

 npm run start-server